<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Nancy Bushard

 Nancy Bushard is a firm believer that hard work pays off.
 True success to her is about providing efficient service and valuable solutions while continually building, refining, and doing the work.
 Her organized, motivated, and friendly demeanor makes her a great advocate for her customers.
-As Account Manager for National Insurance Services, Nancy works with schools, cities, and counties in the Midwest Region on their health insurance, wellness plans, benefit communication, and retirement incentives.
+As an Account Manager, Nancy works with public sector organizations in Minnesota on their health insurance, wellness plans, benefit communication and retirement incentives.
 She oversees new client implementation and meets directly with clients to explain their benefits.
 Nancy has a strong background in customer service and risk analysis and has been working with employee benefits since 2004.
-She is a licensed Health and Life insurance agent and is ACA certified.